-Explore the beauty of Maharashtra by getting the awesome Maharashtra Tour Package from Travel Talkies which is one of the best tour and travel company in India.
+Explore the beauty of Maharashtra by getting the awesome Maharashtra Tour Packages from Travel Talkies which is one of the best tour and travel company in India.
 We have the best tour package of Ajanta and Ellora Caves where you can see the beauty of Aurangabad and nearby cities.
 We have the package of about 5 Nights and 6 Days where you can enjoy the happiest moments of your life.
 Also, we have one other package which includes the Darshan of Jyotirlinga Temple and Shirdi.
 The trip consists of religious temple visits and is of 5 days where you can explore the beauties of various temples.

 The Ajanta Caves are 30 rock-cut Buddhist cave monuments that date from the 2nd century BCE to about 480 CE in Aurangabad district of Maharashtra state of India.
 The caves comprise paintings and rock-cut sculptures called one of the best surviving examples of ancient Indian art, especially expressive paintings that present emotion throughout gesture, pose and form.